Skip to Content

 If you find yourself at the south end of the Highline you’re likely to pop into Chelsea Market for its amazing food hall and fun shops (make sure to check out Pearl River for cheap, fun souvenirs).

 You’ll find good gelato and cute mini doughnuts made to order.
-But for me, the dessert to save room for the brownies at Fatwitch, which striked the perfect balance between fudgey and cakey and have good chocolate flavor, especially the double chocolate.
+But for me, the dessert to save room for the brownies at Fatwitch, which struck the perfect balance between fudgey and cakey and have good chocolate flavor, especially the double chocolate.

 The witches come in ten flavors and two sizes.
 A variety pack of the witch babies is a good way to sample a few flavors.
 And they’re rich enough that the three-bite babies are plenty.
 Definitely try the Snow Baby, which is made with white chocolate and veers toward St. Louis butter cake.

-a ribboned box of pink and white dotted non-pareil chocolate from li-lac in nyc.
+A ribboned box of pink and white dotted non-pareil chocolate from li-lac in nyc.

 Li-Lac is always fun to peruse because of its fun molded chocolate that goes way beyond Easter bunnies and Santas.
 At Chelsea Market you might spot chocolate diplomas, statues of liberty, soccer balls, Scottish terriers, dinosaurs or even stiletto heels.